 People who make time for sports, are healthier than their more passive counterparts.
-Simply stated: less sick-days (which, for entrepreneurs often means “less days working from your bed when you really should be resting but you can’t).
+Simply stated: less sick-days (which, for entrepreneurs often means less days working from your bed when you really should be resting but you can’t).

-There is really not a secret to it.
+There is really no secret to it.

 Well, that’s it for theory.
-Want to know how I manage to find time for sports in between work, mummyhood, taking care of home and all the everyday hassle of kid’s sick-days, birthday presents to buy and holidays to book?
+Want to know how I manage to find time for sports in between work, mummyhood, taking care of home and all the everyday hassle of kid’s sick-days, birthday presents to buy, and holidays to book?

 There is no secret really.
 I sit down once a week and schedule time in my calendar.
 My gym / jogging / pilates time is a non-negotiable meeting with myself.
 That’s the only way I get it done.